joshcol9232/nea-12ColcloughJ/Write-Up/Write-up.md

 I will break down the way `encDecPop` gets the statistics it needs:

 1. The encDecPop is created, and in `__init__` it starts a new thread which executes `self.encDec`.
-2. `encDec` goes through the list of files given (`self.fileList` and `self.locList` (which contains the loctations to enc/decrypt to)), calling `self.outerScreen.encDecTerminal(<parameters>)`.
+2. `encDec` goes through the list of files given (`self.fileList` and `self.locList` (which contains the loctations to enc/decrypt to)), while Go encrypts each file separately.
+As Go is encrypting the files, `encDec` monitors the size of the current file using `os.path.getsize(<file>)`, and monitors it while it's size is less than the size of the original file.
-3. The maximum value of the status bar is set based on the size of the original file.
+3. The maximum value of the first status bar is set based on the size of the original file, while if enc/decrypting a folder, the second bar is based on the total size of all of the files in `fileList`.
-4. While the file is enc/decrypting, it's size is monitored using `os.path.getsize(<file>)`, and the 1 or 2 progess bars' (depending on if multiple files are being operated on) values are updated with the new size.
+4. Every loop the values of the status bars are updated, while every 0.5 seconds, the statistics are updated using the time difference from the last update.
 5. The speed of the operation is obtained by getting the difference in size of the file in the time difference, divided by the time difference (or `sizeDelta/timeDelta`).
-6. The time remaining of the operation is obtained by dividing the total amount of data left by the speed (`(self.wholePb.max - self.wholePb.value)/speed`).
+6. The time remaining of the operation is obtained by dividing the percentage left of all the files by the time it takes to do 1 percent (`(100 - (self.wholePb.value_normalized*100))/(perDelta/timeDelta)`).
+The percentage delta (`perDelta`) is calculated by taking a mean of 8 of the last percentage deltas, as this smooths the time prediction so it is not as erratic.
+This makes for a more accurate time prediction reading.
-7. Both of these values have a function to get a nice human-readable output (`_getGoodUnit` for the speed, and `_getGoodUnitTime` for the time remaining).
+7. Both of these values have a function to get a nice human-readable output (`__getGoodUnit` for the speed, and `__getGoodUnitTime` for the time remaining).
-8. The loop sleeps for 0.005 seconds to not max out the CPU, as it doesn't need to be updated that often (reduces usage to about 5%).
+8. The whole loop sleeps for 0.01 seconds to not max out the CPU, as it doesn't need to be updated that often (reduces usage to about 3 to 7%).

 `btTransferPop` does works very similar to this, however since it is sending the data itself, it can get 100% accurate measurements of the statistics.
 Every time another batch of data is sent, the popup is updated.